- 1. What Is Kanban? The Ultimate Guide to Kanban Methodology

 What are the fundamentals of Kanban?

-The four principles of the Kanban methodology are:
+4 principles of the Kanban methodology

 - Start with now.
 Focus on what you’re doing now.
 Fully understand the processes already in place, including what works and what doesn’t.